Adlea™

 - Powerful analgesia

-- Long-acting pain relief (weeks to months after single administration)
+- Long-acting pain relief after single administration

 - Rapid onset of action